j2doll/XMLDOMReader/README.md

 - You can use it in various ways.

 ## License and link
-- XMLDOMReader is under Dual license.
-(LGPL3/Commercial)
+- XMLDOMReader is under Dual license. https://github.com/j2doll/XMLDOMReader
 	- LGPL 3 license
 		- If you did not fix XMLDOMReader, you may not open your any node.
 (It is not GPL license.)
-		- If you fix XMLDOMReader, you must open your **fixed XMLDOMReader code**.
+		- If you fix XMLDOMReader, you must open your fixed XMLDOMReader code.
 	- Commercial license
 		- If you have modified the XMLDOMReader, you do not need to open anything.
 		- Please contact me(j2doll), if you want to use the commercial version.